jonnonz1/nz-statute-book/acts/public/2015/health-and-safety-at-work-act-2015.md

   (b) includes any of the following activities and the place at which they are carried out:
     (i) exploring for coal:
     (ii) mining for coal or minerals:
-    (iii) processing coal or minerals associated with a mine:
+    (iii) processing coal or minerals where the processing occurs at a place adjacent to, or in the vicinity of, the site at which the coal or minerals are extracted:
     (iv) producing or maintaining tailings, spoil heaps, and waste dumps:
     (v) the excavation, removal, handling, transport, and storage of coal, minerals, substances, contaminants, and wastes at the place where the activities described in subparagraphs (i) to (iv) are carried out:
     (vi) the construction, operation, maintenance, and removal of plant and buildings at the place where the activities described in subparagraphs (i) to (iv) are carried out: